huuhka/cgen/README.md

 # cgen
-Tool to generate commit messages from git diffs using GPT4 and Azure OpenAI Service
+Tool to generate commit messages from git diffs using GPT4 and Azure OpenAI Service.

+Just for demo purposes